-Above the tropopause, CO is formed in the upper mesosphere/thermosphere mainly by photo-dissociation of CO_2 and the major sink is in the stratosphere by reactions with hydroxyl, OH.
+Above the tropopause, CO is formed in the upper mesosphere/thermosphere mainly by photo-dissociation of CO_2 and the major sink is by reactions with hydroxyl, OH.
 The vertical volume mixing ratio of middle atmospheric CO is characterized by low values in the stratosphere and a steep vertical gradient in the mesosphere.

-The dynamic of the mesosphere is characterized by a seasonally varying global circulation driven by the meridional temperature gradient and the breaking of upwelling gravity waves.
-This global circulation brings down constituents from the thermosphere to the mesosphere and further down to the stratosphere at the winter pole region, and

-- the reverse is seen at the summer pole region.
-Due to its long lifetime (weeks) in the mesosphere, CO is an excellent tracer of mesospheric dynamics especially at high latitudes were both horizontal motions (e.g. caused by the meandering polar vortex) and vertical motion (e.g. caused by the global circulation) can be studied.
-Lopez-Puertas et al. (2000) surveyed CO observations and model simulations and showed that the - CO abundance undergoes an annual cycle in the high latitude mesosphere and lower thermosphere region, with high values in the winter and low values in the summer.
-During the last 35 yr middle atmospheric CO has periodically been observed from a variety of ground-based stations.
+The dynamics of the mesosphere is characterized by a seasonally varying global circulation, driven by the meridional temperature gradient, and the breaking of upwelling gravity waves.
+This global circulation brings down constituents from the upper mesosphere to the lower regions of the mesosphere and further down to the stratosphere at the winter pole region, and the reverse is seen at the summer pole region.
+Due to its long lifetime (weeks) in the mesosphere, CO is an excellent tracer of mesospheric dynamics, especially at high latitudes where both horizontal motions (e.g. caused by the meandering polar vortex) and vertical motion (e.g. caused by the global circulation) can be studied.
+Lopez-Puertas et al. (2000) surveyed CO observations and model simulations and showed that the CO abundance undergoes an annual cycle in the high latitude mesosphere and lower thermosphere region, with high values in the winter and low values in the summer.
+During the last 35 yr, middle atmospheric CO has periodically been observed from a variety of ground-based stations.
 Waters et al. (1976) was the pioneer in observing the rotational transition of CO at 115 GHz.
-Clancy et al. (1984) and Bevilacqua et al. - (1985) made ground-based microwave observations of the seasonal variation of mesospheric CO.
+Clancy et al. (1984) and Bevilacqua et al. (1985) made ground-based microwave observations of the seasonal variation of mesospheric CO.
 Aellig et al. (1995) made 115 GHz observations and attributed variations in the CO column density to breaking wave activity in the mesosphere. de Zafra and Muscari (2004) used 230 GHz observations of CO as a tracer of polar mesospheric dynamics.
-Long period CO measurements at both 115 GHz (Forkman et al., 2003b) - and infrared wavelengths (Borsdorff and Sussmann, 2009) have been compared with data from the Whole Atmosphere Community Climate Model, WACCM.
+Kasai et al. (2005) made the first CO observations using ground-based solar absorption infrared spectroscopy, Velazco et al. (2007) made a long record of strato-mesospheric CO column values using the same technique.
+Long-term CO measurements at both 115 GHz (Forkman et al., 2003b) and infrared wavelengths (Borsdorff and Sussmann, 2009) have been compared with data from the Whole Atmosphere Community Climate Model, WACCM.
 Forkman et al. (2005) used CO measurements to estimate the vertical motion of the global circulation.
 Burrows et al. (2007) estimated horizontal mesospheric winds at Antarctica by the Doppler shift of ground-based microwave CO measurements.
-Hoffmann et al. (2011) compared ground-based CO measurements at 230 GHz with different satellite sensors.
+Hoffmann et al. (2011) compared groundbased CO measurements at 230 GHz with different satellite